 Transitioning to a Remind plan

-Schoolwide rostering allows P.A. to reach everyone in his school community by syncing Remind with his roster system.
+Rostering allows P.A. to reach everyone in his school community by provisioning accounts and creating classes.
 At the start of the next school year, he’ll be able to reach 100% of Leal parents right away.
 “That alone is well worth the cost,” he says.

 Community engagement statistics were another welcome addition to communication at Leal.
 P.A. estimates that he’s spent hours copying Remind messages into a PDF for evidence of parent engagement.
 With a Remind plan, he can instantly create reports within Remind to measure progress toward LCAP goals.

 "Teachers see the value of a Remind plan.
 It’s been hard to argue with the success we’ve had.”